docknetwork/dock-substrate/scripts/ansible/README.md

 1. pruning mode for the node, as `pruning`, this can be either `archive` or a positive integer.
 1. chain spec file name present in `cspec` directory of this repo's root as `chain_spec_file`
 1. tag of the docker image to download as `docker_image_tag`
+1. maximum number of WS RPC server connections as `ws-max-connections`

 The [sample hosts file](hosts.sample) can be checked for the parameters.
 Note that the sample file has several placeholders enclosed in angle brackets, i.e. like `<validator node ip>` or `<path of private key file>`, all of these